-On 1 July 1690, the Battle of the Boyne was fought between King James II’s Jacobite army, and the Williamite Army under William of Orange.
+On 11 July 1690 (Gregorian calendar) the Battle of the Boyne was fought between King James II’s Jacobite army, and the Williamite Army under William of Orange.
 Despite only being a minor military victory in favour of the Williamites, it has a major symbolic significance.

 The Battle’s annual commemorations by The Orange Order, a masonic-style fraternity dedicated to the protection of the Protestant Ascendancy, remain a topic of great controversy.
 This is especially true in areas of Northern Ireland where sectarian tensions remain rife.